dell/csm-docs/content/docs/deployment/csmoperator/_index.md

     and modify the installation
 * Modify the API object in-place via `kubectl patch`

-**NOTE:** `Replicas` in the driver CR file should not be greater than or equal to the number of worker nodes when upgrading the driver.
-If the `Replicas` count is not less than the worker node count, some of the driver controller pods would land in a pending state, and upgrade will not be successful.
-Driver controller pods go in a pending state because they have anti-affinity to each other and cannot be scheduled on nodes where there is a driver controller pod already running.
-Refer to https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity for more details.
 ### Supported modifications
 * Changing environment variable values for driver
-* Adding (supported) environment variables
 * Updating the image of the driver

-## Limitations
-* The Dell CSM Operator can't manage any existing driver installed using Helm charts or the Dell CSI Operator.
-If you already have installed one of the Dell CSI driver in your cluster and  want to use the operator based deployment, uninstall the driver and then redeploy the driver following the installation procedure described above
-* The Dell CSM Operator is not fully compliant with the OperatorHub React UI elements and some of the Custom Resource fields may show up as invalid or unsupported in the OperatorHub GUI.
-To get around this problem, use kubectl/oc commands to get details about the Custom Resource(CR).
-This issue will be fixed in the upcoming releases of the Dell CSM Operator

-## Custom Resource Specification
-Each CSI Driver and CSM Module installation is represented by a Custom Resource.

-The specification for the Custom Resource is the same for all the drivers.
-Below is a list of all the mandatory and optional fields in the Custom Resource specification

-### Mandatory fields
-**configVersion** - Configuration version  - Refer full list of supported driver for finding out the appropriate config version [here](#full-list-of-csi-drivers-and-versions-supported-by-the-dell-csm-operator)
-**replicas**  - Number of replicas for controller plugin - Must be set to 1 for all drivers
-**dnsPolicy** - Determines the dnsPolicy for the node daemonset.
-Accepted values are `Default`, `ClusterFirst`, `ClusterFirstWithHostNet`, `None`
-**common**
-This field is mandatory and is used to specify common properties for both controller and the node plugin
-* image - driver container image
-* imagePullPolicy - Image Pull Policy of the driver image
-* envs - List of environment variables and their values
-### Optional fields
-**controller** - List of environment variables and values which are applicable only for controller
-**node** - List of environment variables and values which are applicable only for node
-**sideCars** - Specification for CSI sidecar containers.
-**authSecret** - Name of the secret holding credentials for use by the driver.
-If not specified, the default secret *-creds must exist in the same namespace as driver
-**tlsCertSecret** - Name of the TLS cert secret for use by the driver.
-If not specified, a secret *-certs must exist in the namespace as driver

-**tolerations**
-List of tolerations which should be applied to the driver StatefulSet/Deployment and DaemonSet
-It should be set separately in the controller and node sections if you want separate set of tolerations for them

-**nodeSelector**
-Used to specify node selectors for the driver StatefulSet/Deployment and DaemonSet

-You can set the field ***replicas*** to a higher number than `1` for the latest driver versions.

-Note - The `image` field should point to the correct image tag for version of the driver you are installing.

 ### SideCars
 Although the sidecars field in the driver specification is optional, it is **strongly** recommended to not modify any details related to sidecars provided (if present) in the sample manifests.
 The only exception to this is modifications requested by the documentation, for example, filling in blank IPs or other such system-specific data.
 Any modifications not specifically requested by the documentation should be only done after consulting with Dell support.